Brook1711/Academic_writing/README.md

 ### 对比

  Different from the existing passive RIS that reflects signals passively without amplification, active RIS can actively amplify the reflected signals.
  By contrast, ...

+A shares the same spirit with B. However,

 ### 并列